How to select your international health insurance?

 First, we advise you to consider conditions when you will be back in your home country.
 Some countries such as France and Belgium offer a link with the social security through CFE or ONSS outre mer.
 In certain countries, you can maintain your local coverage even if you live abroad (ex: Germany).

 This will make the difference for some expatriates.
 And especially if you are back with pre existing conditions.
-Or if you have been injured during your expatriation (car accident…).
+Or if you have been injured during your expatriation.
+For example : car accident.

 Take time to read all the documentation of your international health insurance!

-International private medical insurance or Top-Up plan.
-La Caisse des Français de l’Etranger (CFE) is the link with the French Social Security for French expats (or eligible persons).
-If you opt for a 100% private medical insurance, rules and conditions are defined by the Insurer you susbcribe to.
+International private health insurance or Top-Up plan to CFE?
+La Caisse des Français de l’Etranger (CFE) is a link between the expatriate and the French Social Security.
+Or for eligible expats.
+If you opt for a 100% international private health insurance, rules and conditions are defined by the Insurer you susbcribe to.

-- standard conditions apply.
+- The Insurer confirms that standard rates and conditions apply.

 Coverage outside the zone of cover

 Outside the zone of cover, the international health insurance intervenes only in case of emergencies.
 The definition of accident, unforeseen illness or emergency can vary from Insurer to another.
 Therefore, read carefully general conditions.